HackSpacePeru/landing-11-2016.hackspace.pe/README.md

 ## Licensing

-All resources developed by us in this repository is property of ASOCIACION HACK SPACE PERU
+All resources developed by us in this repository are property of ASOCIACION HACK SPACE PERU